Edgbaston High School for Girls

 Academics and destinations

-We were particularly impressed by the arts and design provision, which is clearly super-popular and housed in a designated three-storey block, with facilities for ceramics, fine art and graphics (all kitted out with Macs).
+We were particularly impressed by the arts and design provision, which is clearly popular and is housed in a designated three-storey block, with facilities for ceramics, fine art and graphics (all kitted out with Macs).
 Our guides both mentioned Tulasi Parmar – an old girl who is now an award-winning fashion designer in London.

 Sixth formers have 28 subjects to choose from at A-level and enjoy an almost student union-like environment in their sixth form centre, with greenery dotted around to calm the mind.
 There’s also a new café that serves food all day.

-Destinations are notably diverse in both location and subject – something that Mrs Macro is very proud of; the sixth form has a dedicated university preparation week as well, which looks fantastic.
+Destinations are notably diverse in both location and subject, something that Mrs Macro is very proud of; the sixth form has a dedicated university preparation week as well, which looks fantastic.
 There is plenty of Russell Group representation, with pupils studying everything from law to fashion.

 Co-curricular